simp/simp-doc/docs/security_conop/Operational_Security.rst

 SIMP baselines include configuration settings and Puppet modules.
 Currently, baselines are maintained for both Red Hat/CentOS 6.x, and Red Hat/CentOS 7.x.
-Each configuration item that is managed by a Puppet module has an RPM installed on the Puppet Master in the form of ``pupmod-name-x.x.x-x``.
+Each configuration item that is managed by a Puppet module has an RPM installed on the :term:`Puppet Server` in the form of ``pupmod-name-x.x.x-x``.
 This process allows for one main SIMP baseline to be maintained and modules to be upgraded easily.
-An overall SIMP RPM is also installed on the Puppet Master, which denotes the version number of SIMP that is installed.
+An overall SIMP RPM is also installed on the Puppet Server, which denotes the version number of SIMP that is installed.
 [:ref:`CM-2`, :ref:`CM-2 (2)`, :ref:`CM-2 (3)`, :ref:`CM-6`]